 According to a letter sent in 1975 by Algeria’s current Abdelaziz Bouteflika, who was then his country’s minister of foreign affairs, “Algeria reiterates that it has no designs on Western Sahara” but “takes note with full satisfaction of the agreement between the two countries.”

-Spain’s maneuvering to delay the settlement of the Sahara
+Spain’s maneuvering to delay the settlement of the Western Sahara

 In fact, taking advantage of the strained relations between Morocco and its two North African neighbors, Spain rushed to thwart Morocco’s efforts to present a common front with Algeria and Mauritania.